 The senior project must be sponsored by a member of the board of study in which the student has majored.
 After the student has chosen a faculty sponsor, he or she should consult that sponsor about the choice of a second reader.

 At the end of Senior Project I, a grade of SP (satisfactory progress), UP (unsatisfactory progress), or NP (no progress) is assigned.
 After the completion of Senior Project II, the project or thesis is evaluated by the responsible faculty member, who obtains comments from other involved faculty and/or staff.
 A grade of A+ through F is given for Senior Project II.
 In the event a grade of F is received, Senior Project II must be retaken.
 The thesis, signed by the sponsor and the second reader, must be submitted to the Purchase College Library by the last day of the semester.
 In the event a senior project cannot be completed on time, it is subject to the same rules that govern other incomplete coursework.
 However, if the senior project is not submitted to the Library by (a) the deadline for resolving grades of Incomplete (I) for the fall semester or (b) August 15 for the spring semester, an additional registration for the senior project is required.
 This policy supersedes any arrangements for “extended incompletes” that may have been made.
 Special permission from the sponsor and board-of-study coordinator is required to register beyond a third semester for the senior project.

 Accelerated Status in the Senior Year

-Students may be given accelerated status in their senior year by completing the senior project in one semester.
+Students may be given accelerated status in their senior year by registering for and completing Senior Project I and II in one semester.
 Acceleration requires permission of the advisor, senior project sponsor, appropriate board of study, and/or the chair or director of the student’s school.